Amir-BK/ExtraBlueprintSwitchStatements/README.md

 K2Node_Switch creates a map of 'boolterms' that map between the output execution pins and functions that can be evaluated to a boolean, when the default node is shown and connected all other state[...]

+As the nodes themselves are in an uncooked only module an additional runtime module containing the comparator functions is needed.

 # Community/Feedback/Support -
 Please join the discord server - https://discord.gg/hTKjSfcbEn